WLH-50

 Fossil WLH-50 is a partial cranium fossil that was discovered in 1982, in the Willandra Lakes Region of Australia and was reconstructed by Alan Thorne.
-Speculation surrounds the exact age of this fossil hominid and a debate concerning its ancestry in relation to other late Pleistocene hominids, as well as, Ngandong hominids due to their close resemblance to one another.
+Based on its overall dimensions and the growth of cranial features, WLH-50 has been determined to be a male skullcap.
+Speculation surrounds the exact age of this fossil hominid and a debate concerning its ancestry in relation to other late Pleistocene hominids, as well as Ngandong hominids due to their close resemblance to one another.

 Characteristics

 It has been said that WLH-50 has many of the same features as Homo erectus, but some of WLH-50's most notable characteristics include: